nethad/clustermeister/README.md

 ### Usage

 This is just a quick-start guide to provide you with an overview on how Clustermeister works.
-For a more in-depth explanation, check out the [[Tutorial]].
+For a more in-depth explanation, check out the [tutorial](https://github.com/nethad/clustermeister/wiki/Tutorial).

 #### Start CLI and start up nodes (TORQUE example)